10 Tips for a Successful Technical Resume

 Make sure that you spell check, use 1 to 2 fonts max, and whitespace.
 Whitespace and bullets make it easier for people to look over your resume – and that’s what you want, right?

 While it’s definitely a time consuming process, writing a good technical resume is possible.
 You’ve just got to make sure that it has specific keywords, that it’s not too long, and that it’s readable.
 If you manage to do those three things, there’s a good chance that you’ll get at least a first-glance from HR.
+With the help of diplomarbeit schreiben lassen , an academic writing assistant and partner, you can further enhance your document to stand out in the tech industry.
 If you go beyond that, and make sure that you highlight your skills with action verbs and strong summaries, you’ll have an even better chance at landing an interview and the gig.
 Good luck as you begin the 2013 tech job search!

 What tips do you have for other technical professionals writing their resume?
 Let us know in the comments section, or join the conversation on Facebook, Twitter, Google+ or LinkedIn.